Skip to main content

 Special characters in recipient names:

-• A small number of recipients use special characters in name fields (e.g., accent marks, hyphens).
-These are generally supported but may occasionally cause issues with print fulfillment partners.
+• Special characters (accent marks, hyphens) are generally supported but may occasionally cause issues with print fulfillment partners.
 Check with your fulfillment vendor about which characters they support.

 Troubleshooting Common Validation Issues